Re-Imagine Menlo Park (RIMP) Bike Usage Market Research

 Bicyclists are encouraged to use the survey to share their preferences and concerns with our city government and other residents.
 Your opinions matter!

-Menlo Park is currently preparing a field trial for “buffered” bike lanes on El Camino Real between Creek Drive and Encinal Avenue.
+In 2015 Menlo Park approved a field trial for “buffered” bike lanes on El Camino Real between Creek Drive and Encinal Avenue.
 (Buffered bike lanes have a 2-foot wide space between vehicle and bike lanes.)
 However, neither the actual value (appeal) of these bike lanes for various types of bicyclists nor their potential negative impacts on other users of El Camino Real, e.g., motorists, pedestrians, businesses and property owners, have been studied.
 For example, the elimination of all street parking on both sides of El Camino Real – about 150 spaces – would impact existing small businesses.

-While many cyclists have already expressed support for bike lanes on El Camino, our City Council has received little feedback from most residents, especially the thousands of parents of elementary and middle school age children, the largest group of bike riders in Menlo Park.
+While the Bike Commission and a small number of bicyclists expressed support for bike lanes on El Camino, our City Council the received little formal feedback from most residents, especially the thousands of parents of elementary and middle school age children, the largest group of bike riders in Menlo Park.
+RIMP conducted a survey that demonstrated that most bicyclists were concerned about the safety of riding on El Camino and wanted the City Council to place a higher priority on improving east-west bike connectivity.
 This survey is an opportunity for these parents to express their preference for one of two very different options: (1) buffered bike lanes that would create a north-south bike corridor on El Camino and (2) continuous buffered bike lanes and routes that would traverse El Camino and access Downtown Santa Cruz.
-You can learn more details about both options at Re-Imagine Menlo Park.
-For the purpose of this survey assume that either one, but not both, could be implemented within the next 3 – 4 years.